Managed services

-Managed services is the practice of outsourcing the responsibility for maintaining, and anticipating need for, a range of processes and functions, ostensibly for the purpose of improved operations and reduced budgetary expenditures through the reduction of directly-employed staff.
-It is an alternative to the break/fix or on-demand outsourcing model where the service provider performs on-demand services and bills the customer only for the work done.
-The external organization is referred to as a managed service(s) provider (MSP).
+Managed services are a model of information technology (IT) outsourcing in which a third-party provider assumes ongoing responsibility for managing and maintaining a customer's IT infrastructure and end-user.
+Unlike the traditional "break/fix" or "on-demand" approach, where support is provided only after technical problems occur, managed services are typically delivered proactively under a subscription model.
+The provider, known as a managed service provider (MSP), continuously monitors, maintains, and supports the client's systems to help ensure their reliability, security, and performance.

 Definitions

 A managed IT services provider is a third-party service provider that proactively monitors & manages a customer's server/network/system infrastructure, cybersecurity and end-user systems against a clearly defined Service Level Agreement (SLA).
-Small and medium-sized businesses (SMBs), nonprofits and government agencies hire MSPs to perform a defined set of day-to-day management services so they can focus on improving their services without worrying about extended system downtimes or service interruptions.
+Small and medium-sized businesses (SMBs), nonprofits and government agencies hire MSPs to perform a defined set of day-to-day management services so they can focus on their core businesses with reduced risk of extended system downtime or service interruptions.
 These services may include network and infrastructure management, security and monitoring.

 Most MSPs bill an upfront setup or transition fee and an ongoing flat or near-fixed monthly fee, which benefits clients by providing them with predictable IT support costs.
-Sometimes, MSPs act as facilitators who manage and procure staffing services on behalf of the client.
-In such context, they use an online application called vendor management system (VMS) for transparency and efficiency.
-A managed service provider is also useful in creating disaster recovery plans, similar to a corporation's.
+Sometimes MSPs act as facilitators who manage and procure staffing services on behalf of the client.
+In such context, they may use a vendor management system (VMS) for transparency and efficiency.
+A managed service provider may also help a business create IT disaster recovery plans.

-The managed services model has been useful in the private sector, notably among Fortune 500 companies, with potential future applications in government.